shanmukaa/36-_GUGGILAM-SHANMUKHA/README.md

-Clinical Trial Eligibility Matching System

-This project matches a patient profile to relevant COVID-19 clinical trials using data from ClinicalTrials.gov.
-Trial metadata is read from a CSV file, while detailed inclusion and exclusion criteria are extracted from ClinicalTrials.gov XML files.
+This project matches a sample patient profile to relevant COVID-19 clinical trials using data from ClinicalTrials.gov.
+Trial metadata is loaded from a CSV file, while detailed inclusion and exclusion criteria are extracted directly from ClinicalTrials.gov XML files.

-Semantic search is performed using sentence-transformer embeddings and a FAISS vector store to retrieve the most relevant trials based on inclusion criteria.
-An open-source HuggingFace language model (FLAN-T5) integrated through LangChain is used to reason over inclusion and exclusion criteria and determine patient eligibility.
+The system uses sentence-transformer embeddings and a FAISS vector store to retrieve the top-K most relevant trials based on semantic similarity to the patient profile.
+Eligibility decisions are then determined using deterministic logic that evaluates the patient profile against the extracted inclusion and exclusion criteria, ensuring transparent and reproducible results.

-The system produces Top-K trial IDs along with a clear eligibility decision (ELIGIBLE or NOT ELIGIBLE) and a short justification.
-No model training or fine-tuning is performed; the approach follows a retrieval-augmented reasoning pipeline using pre-trained models.
+The final output consists of trial IDs along with an eligibility decision (ELIGIBLE or NOT ELIGIBLE) and clear justification derived from the trial criteria.
+No model training or external LLM APIs are used; the approach follows a retrieval-based and rule-driven eligibility matching pipeline.